CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guides/setup.md

 ### Initialization

 Before using the app, you must initialize the database with an admin account.
-When calling the `/migrate-db` endpoint (see above), include the `init_admin_email` field in the form to designate which user (by email) should be granted admin access.
+When making a `POST` request to the `/migrate-db` endpoint (see above), include the `init_admin_email` field in the form to designate which user (by email) should be granted admin access.
 This email must correspond to a real user in your IDP (e.g., Keycloak).

 Once initialized, your IDP handles authentication.
 The user with the email provided in `init_admin_email` will have admin privileges and can log in to the app set up further users.